nikrazz/blog/content/english/blog/A case against TT bikes.md

 This is the list:

 1. Reduce control of the road bike to a minimum.
 Start with bike position.
-Move your body forward to load the front wheel and make it harder to manoeuvre.
+Move your body forward to load the front wheel and make it harder to maneuver.
 2. Now that you’ve loaded the front with your body weight, finish the job and place your elbows next to each other on the handlebar.
 This way, you now have even less control over the bike and can only go straight or at best lean into a wide curve.
 When you need to turn, you’ll have to get your hands off the tri-bar and grab the bullhorns.
 3. Brakes ruin aerodynamics so when you design a TT frame, forget about brakes and focus on speed and aerodynamics.
 When you finish the frame design, tack on something somewhere that looks like brakes to pass the UCI definition of a road bike.
 Don’t worry if brakes don’t work properly, you don’t need brakes in a time trial.
 4. Finish the package with aero wheels.
 Put on the front whatever you can get away with to keep the rider on the road against wind gusts.
 Every time trial, pray that when a rider takes the elbows off the tri-bar to lean into a corner flying at 55 km/h, a sudden wind gust doesn’t blow him off the road.